blueridgeboost/blueridgeboost.github.io/src/content/english/_index.md

     badge_text: "Ages 6-18"

   - title: "Summer Classes"
     description: "Weekly classes in math, coding, and robotics to keep skills sharp all summer.
-Featuring our new SAT Math Review course for high schoolers preparing for standardized tests!"
+Featuring our new SAT Math Review course and Competition Math for grades 1–12, including preparation for AMC 8, AMC 10, and AMC 12."
     cta_url: "/classes/"
     cta_text: "Browse Classes"
     badge_text: "Ages 6+"